Skip to content

 }

-};//define tasks[i]
+};//def tasks[i]

-// Set the thread name
+// set the thread name

-// start thread i
+// start execution of thread i

 }//for

-// end of main
+// end of hand

 }//Main

-public static void display() {
+public static void affiche() {

-// get the time
+// time recovery

-// Display start of execution
+// display start of execution

-Thread.currentThread().getName() + " : " + H);
+Thread.currentThread().getName()+ " : " + H);

-// Sleep for 1 second
+// sleep for 1 s

 try{